winklerrr/awesome/README.md

 git clone git@github.com:winklerrr/awesome.git ~/awesome
 ```

-3a.
-Then install the dotfiles by executing `install.sh`:
+3. a) Then install the dotfiles by executing `install.sh`:

 ```
 bash ~/awesome/install.sh
 ```

-3b.
-Or do it manually by adding `source` commands the corresponding config files:
+3. b) Or do it manually by adding `source` commands the corresponding config files:

 ```
 # for .bashrc